 Comfortable - generous cut legs and breathable fabric.

 Pockets large enough to hold multiple items - camera, wallet, pda.
 Corners of pockets rounded so small items (loose change) can't get buried.

 Same set of pockets on each leg so items will be accessible from either side, depending on which side other passengers are sitting.

 Standard pockets for walking thru airport and convenience at check-in counter and when buying stuff in airport.

 Rendering of prototype and info on garment tag.

-The concept related to the safety instruction card one gets on an airplane.
-The TM would easily comprehend the connection.
+Designed by Bill Davis and Jennifer Zink, the concept related to the safety instruction card one gets on an airplane.
+The target audience would easily comprehend the connection.

 The TravelPants logo Link to info about the logo

 History and development

 In the mid-seventies, I designed and had made some pants with pockets shaped like shown at left.
 Those pockets addressed the problem of keeping items in the pocket when seated (even today, with traditional pockets, my phone/pda often slides out of my pocket when I'm seated in a car).
 I had a friend cut the fabric, sew, and build the pants.
 They looked a little weird, but the pockets were more effective and encompassing.
 Later, while flying, I had a tough time getting to items in my pants pockets.
 It was then that I realized the need for a new design of pockets for travel pants.